 - Although ACE inhibitors can protect against kidney disease, they also increase potassium retention by the kidneys.
 This increases the risk for cardiac arrest (when the heart stops beating) if potassium levels become too high.
-Because of this action, they are not generally given with potassium-sparing diuretics or potassium supplements.
+Because of this action, they are generally only given with potassium-sparing diuretics or potassium supplements when closely monitored.

-- Patients who have difficulty tolerating ACE inhibitor side effects are usually switched to an ARB.
+- People who have difficulty tolerating ACE inhibitor side effects are usually switched to an ARB.